Back to blog

 cloud pricing comparison

-In this article, we provide an overview of the prices for computing and storage services provided by the global cloud giants—Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Provider (GCP).
-Please note that the prices discussed below are current as of June 2024.
+In this article, we provide an overview of the prices for computing and storage services provided by the global cloud giants—Amazon Web Services (AWS), Microsoft Azure, Google Cloud Provider (GCP), and Oracle Cloud Infrastructure (OCI).
+Please note that the prices discussed below are current as of January 2025.

-AWS, Azure, and GCP are three of the leading cloud service providers, together holding a 66% market share in the worldwide cloud infrastructure market as of the fourth quarter of 2023.
-Amazon is the leader with a 31% market share, followed by Microsoft with 24% and Google with 11%.
+AWS, Azure, and GCP, and OCI are the major leading cloud service providers, together holding a 69% market share in the worldwide cloud infrastructure market third quarter of 2024.
+Amazon is the leader with a 31% market share, followed by Microsoft with 20% and Google with 12%.
+According to the statistics, OCI’s market share amounted to 3%

 cloud computing market size